acesaspa/RestaurantOrderingSystem_481/README.md

 - Entering or changing the table number will change the number for anywhere it appears.

-- The 'Previous Order' button does not appear on the Menu page until after an order has been made.

-- Tapping through the food categories (Appetisers, Entrees, etc.) will change what items appear on the menu.

-- There is a scroll bar at the right of the screen if the items in the menu go off the screen.

-- Tapping anywhere inside the rectange for each item will bring up the pop-up to add it to cart.

-- Pressing the cart icon button simulates the cart pulling out from the bottom of the screen.

-- The current total cost (without tax) appears at the bottom left of the screen and changes dynamically based on what items (and their quantity) are in the cart.

 ## Using the system

 1. Landing page